Stuff You Should Know: Charles W. "Chuck" Bryant

 Charles Wayne Bryant is always introduced on the show as Charles W. "Chuck" Bryant, but fans often refer to him as "Chuckers."
 Born March 15, 1971, Bryant was raised Baptist and played church league sports, although his "constant struggle with [his] religious upbringing" has been "well documented over the years."

-Bryant grew up in DeKalb County, Georgia but his family lived in "rural Mississippi since the dawn of time," as well as Tennessee.
+Bryant grew up in Stone Mountain, Georgia but his family lived in "rural Mississippi since the dawn of time," as well as Tennessee.
 Chuck is also part Choctaw Indian.
 He attended Redan elementary school where his father was the principal and graduated from Redan High School.
-He earned a bachelor's degree from the University of Georgia with a major in English.
 His mother, Dianne, was also a teacher.
 He has a brother named Scott who is three years older.
 His sister Michelle, who is six years older, is married to Karsten S. Heckl, a Marine Corps General.
 His uncle, Ed Bryant, is a former Republican member of the U.S. House of Representatives from Tennessee.
-Bryant once appeared on the cover of Guideposts magazine.
+Bryant once appeared on the cover of Guideposts magazine as a child.

-Bryant attended the University of Georgia where he studied English.
+Bryant earned a bachelor's degree from the University of Georgia where he studied English.
 After college, he took classes in screenwriting at New York University's film school and then moved to Los Angeles for four years.
 He has also lived in New Jersey.

 Bryant is married to Emilie Sennebogen, and in 2015 the couple adopted a daughter, Ruby Rose, who shares a birthday with Clark.
 As a self-described "crazy animal person," he has multiple pets.
 He plays the guitar in an "old man band," called "El Cheapo."
 Humorist John Hodgman is a "dear friend."

 He is the author of six screenplays, including one about a Southern Baptist church called "Sweet, Sweet Spirit," but did not find success in that field.
 While in Los Angeles, he was a production assistant on TV commercials, a few indie movies, and music videos, which he says helped with the TV version of Stuff You Should Know.
-He was hired at HowStuffWorks after a friend got a job there, and submitted the first act of a screenplay as a writing sample.
+He was hired at HowStuffWorks after a friend got a job there and submitted the first act of a screenplay as a writing sample.